G8TIC/radar/SECURITY.md

 c) your contact details (name and email address) which are only accessible to the system operators and only used in the event of a problem

-## No transfers outside the UK/EU
-No personal information is transferred outside the UK or Europe

 ## Your UK/EU privacy rights
+No personal information is transferred outside the UK or Europe.

 You are free to delete this sofwtare and your station and details at any time This system complies with UK and EU privacy regulations such as the GDPR

-## Open source project
-The source code for this system is provided in order to build the software - you are free to audit the software and it's functionality to verify statements in respect of these security statements.

 ## Transmit only
-By using UDP/IP "transmit only" and having no packet receive processing the data we send leaves your system and passes through out-bound NAT on your firewall/ router and no inbound packets are sent by our server(s).
+By using UDP/IP "transmit only" and having no packet receive processing the data we send leaves your system and passes through out-bound NAT on your firewall/router.

-Even if we sent packets back (which we don't) there is no packet receive handling in the code (you can perform a code review).
+Nno inbound traffic: no UDP packets are sent by our server(s) to you and there is no packet receive handling in the code.

 ## Monitor your traffic
-You can minitor the traffic sent (and not traffic received) by this software using network tools such as 'tcpdump' or 'wireshark' and observing traffic on UDP/IP port 5997.
+You can monitor the traffic sent by this software using network tools such as 'tcpdump' or 'wireshark' and observing UDP/IP port 5997.

-The document PROTOCOL.md provides a description of the wire line protocol and relevant information is in the header file radar.h
+The document [PROTOCOL.md](PROTOCOL.md) provides a description of the wire protocol and relevant information is in the header file radar.h
-You are free to delete this sofwtare and your station and details at any time